- Category

 How Ukraine’s Military Uses French CAESAR Howitzers to Counter Russian Assaults

 Since their introduction to the battlefield, the French CAESAR self-propelled howitzers (SPH) have become a key asset in Ukraine’s defense against Russian forces.
-The first batch of these advanced artillery systems arrived in Ukraine through Denmark, which supplied all 19 units it had in its arsenal.
+The first batch of these advanced artillery systems arrived in Ukraine through France, which supplied 18 units.

 Over the past two years, CAESAR has proven itself as an essential tool for Ukrainian forces, contributing significantly to the defense efforts in the Zaporizhzhia region and the eastern front.